cicd-dockers/az-node/README.md

 # az-node
-docker file for deploying an node application to azure cloid
+docker image for cicd pipelines that deploy a node application to azure cloud